mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 * Overlay (screens values below midtone-value, in sRGB this would be middle gray)
 * Color-dodge (divides the lower color with an inversion of the top one)
 * Color-burn (inverts the lower color and then divides it by the top color)
-* Hardlight (A different way of doing overlay, including the inversion)
+* Hardlight (a different way of doing overlay, including the inversion)
-* Softlight (Uses several inversions along the way)
+* Softlight (uses several inversions along the way)

 Conversely Multiply, Linear Dodge/Addition (they’re the same thing), Subtract, Divide, Darker (only compares colors’ channel values), Lighter (ditto), and Difference *are fine to use*, as long as the program you use doesn’t do weird clipping there.

 Another one is HSL, HSI and HSY algorithms.
 They too need to assume something about the top value to allow scaling to white.
 HSV doesn’t have this problem.
 So it’s best to use an HSV color selector.

-For the blending modes that use HSY, there’s always the issue that they tend to be hardcoded to sRGB/Rec709 values, but are otherwise fine (and they give actually far more correct results in a linear space).
+For the blending modes that use HSY, there’s always the issue that they tend to be hardcoded to sRGB/Rec.
+709 values, but are otherwise fine (and they give actually far more correct results in a linear space).
 So these are not a good idea to use with wide-gamut colorspaces, and due to the assumption about black and white, not with scene linear painting.
 The following blending modes use them:

 * Color
 * Luminosity